desctable/desctable/README.md

 It is often the case that variable names are not "pretty" enough to be used as-is in a table.
 Although you could still edit the variable labels in the table afterwards using subsetting or string replacement functions, it is possible to mention a **labels** argument.

-This **labels** argument is a named character vector associating variable names and labels.
+The **labels** argument is a named character vector associating variable names and labels.
 You don't need to provide labels for all the variables, and extra labels will be silently discarded.
 This allows you to define a "global" labels vector and use it for every table even after variable selections.

 ``` r